France Plans To Revoke Birthplace Citizenship In Mayotte - UrduPoint

 Centrist MP Aurelien Tache told BFMTV that "if this provision is enacted and if Marine Le Pen then comes to power, it will be the end of birthright citizenship in France".

-Eric Ciotti, leader of the rightwing Republicans party, welcomed Darmanin's proposed reform -- but complained it did not go far enough.
+But Eric Ciotti, leader of the right-wing Republicans party, welcomed Darmanin's proposed reform -- but complained it did not go far enough.

 "What is happening in Mayotte risks hitting mainland France tomorrow," he posted on X, formerly Twitter.
 The measure should be applied across the whole of French territory, he added.